Categories: EV Insights

 – Lithium-ion batteries use graphite or other material.

-While recharging the electric vehicle battery, the charger transfers electrons from the positive electrode i.e., anode to the negative electrode i.e., the cathode.
+While recharging the electric vehicle battery, the charger transfers electrons from the positive electrode i.e., the anode to the negative electrode i.e., the cathode.
 Contrarily, when the car is in motion, the electric vehicle motor uses the current generated by the flow of electrons, leaving the cathode to return to the anode.

 The lithium-ion battery uses lithium ions (Li+): hence the name given to this technology.
 An added advantage is that most of the lithium-ion battery parts are recyclable, making these batteries a very good choice for the environment as well.